Sunflower Mission, Vietnam

 Mona Partner Since 2007

-The sunflower, resilient and bright, always grows towards the sun and symbolizes strength, hope, and growth.
-Sunflower Mission hopes that with the proper educational nourishment, Vietnam and its students will also grow.
+The sunflower, resilient and bright, symbolizes hope, strength, and growth.
+Sunflower Mission believes that, with the proper educational nourishment, children and communities across Vietnam will flourish in the same way.

 The Challenge